ForEvolve/forevolve.github.io/_posts/en/2017-08-25-design-patterns-web-api-service-and-repository-part-5.md

 ---

-> In a more complex system, we could have services doing more domain operations instead of only raw data access.
+> In a more complex system, we could have services doing more domain operations instead of only raw data access, like an `IEmailService` that sends emails.

 ---